xinyux/CS239/Project/Readme.md

 # SmartWatch as Sleep and Sleep Quality Detector

-The goal of this project is to investigate how well a smartwatch can sense and model sleep qulity without significantly changes in people's behabior.
+The goal of this project is to investigate how well a smartwatch can sense and model sleep qulity without significantly changes in people's behavior.
 We used Andriod app "Decent logger" to log sensor inputs, including accelerometer, magnetic_field, orientation, gyroscope, gravity, linear_acceleration, rotation_vector, significant_motion.
 The input is sampled at 200Hz.
 Everyday, a survey is collected from the participant, the survey collects sleep information (time go to bed, time wake up, sleep quality, how sleepy the participant feel next day).
-We then perform feature engeering to detect sleep and prefict sleep quality.
+We then perform feature engeering to detect sleep and predict sleep quality.

 ## Data collection